SkipGS: Post-Densification Backward Skipping for Efficient 3DGS Training: Experiments

 \subsection{Main Results: Training Acceleration in Post-Densification}

 We first evaluate SkipGS on the vanilla 3DGS pipeline~\cite{kerbl3Dgaussians}.
-Across all datasets, SkipGS reduces end-to-end wall-clock training time by skipping redundant backward passes in post-densification phase, while preserving reconstruction quality measured by PSNR/SSIM/LPIPS.
+Across all datasets, SkipGS reduces end-to-end wall-clock training time by skipping redundant backward passes in the post-densification phase, while preserving reconstruction quality measured by PSNR/SSIM/LPIPS.
 On Mip-NeRF~360 (Table~\ref{tab:main_mip}), compared to vanilla 3DGS, SkipGS reduces the end-to-end training time by 23.1\%, driven by a 42.0\% reduction in post-densification time $T_{\text{post}}$.
+Please note that we report $T_{\text{total}}=T_{\text{post}}$ for the LightGaussian rows because LightGaussian performs prune+finetune after completing a full 3DGS training run.
 Notably, the final number of Gaussians is unchanged (2.739M on average), confirming that the gains come from backward gating rather than primitive reduction.

 Tables~\ref{tab:main_db} and~\ref{tab:main_tt} report the same comparison on Deep Blending and Tanks\&Temples.
 We observe consistent reductions in $T_{\text{post}}$, which translate to end-to-end speedups without changing the Gaussian set.

 Notably, FastGS\,+\,SkipGS achieves the fastest post-densification training across all three benchmarks (e.g., $T_{\text{post}}{=}69.8$\,s on Mip-NeRF\,360), demonstrating that SkipGS can further accelerate the current fastest 3DGS training pipeline.